Cambricon/triton-linalg/README.md

 # triton-linalg

-A shared middle-layer for the Triton Compiler.
-Currently, it has successfully supported the Cambrian backend as a front-end representation, and functionally, it is capable of handling nearly all features of the Triton language.
+A project dedicated to converting the Triton Dialect to the Linalg Dialect for the Triton compiler.
+Currently, it has successfully supported the Cambricon backend as a front-end representation, and functionally, it is capable of handling nearly all features of the Triton language.

 In the era of artificial intelligence, numerous domain-specific architectures (DSA) have emerged to meet performance demands.
 To optimize the efficiency of program executed on these architectures, designers often define a series of coarse-grained operators.
 These operators are tailor-made for specific tasks, enabling the hardware to handle complex computational demands more efficiently.
 For this purpose, the `triton-linalg` repository adheres to several principles during the conversion process: